Author: Frank W. Jackson, M.D.

 The large bowel or colon is the site of many beneficial bacteria.
-A Wonderful Colon provides considerable detail on how the colon and its bacteria function together to provide our bodies with certain health benefits.
 However, the colon is the site for many of the symptoms in IBS patients.
 Since this organ is where all fiber and other food remnants arrive, it would seem logical that some parts of food we eat might play a role in the symptoms of IBS, which for the most part, are a reflection of an overly sensitive colon.

 IBS is currently seen as falling into several major types.
 Patients will frequently overlap their symptoms or even swing from one type to another.
 In each case, the diet may play an important role.
 So there is always some experimentation that each patient must undertake to see which dietary changes work best.

 Abdominal Discomfort, Cramps, Bloating

 The gut has been called the second brain because it has so many nerve cells within it.
 IBS patients have an increased nervous sensitivity built into their intestinal tract.
 This means that minor changes in the way the intestines contract can be perceived as discomfort, whereas in other people it is not.
 At times, there may be excessive production of colon gas resulting in bloating and discomfort.
 It is important that you understand how this occurs, namely that colon bacteria ferment soluble plant fibers in the food you eat and some of these bacteria will create harmless gases.
 You need to understand the difference between soluble fiber and insoluble fiber in your foods.